Keith Martin (musician): First album

 Michael McCary of Boyz II Men, brought Martin to Ruffhouse/Columbia Sony.
 Martin was signed to Columbia Ruffhouse Records by his then manager, Adrian Taylor, who had previously managed Martin when he was the lead singer of Masquerade.
 The group included members Scott and Art Powell and Sharif Walters.
 Washington, D.C. promoter James T. (Time 2 Jamm) brought the group to Night Flight studios, owned by singer/recording artist Stacy Lattisaw and her husband Kevin Jackson.
 The group was popular in Washington DC.
 Martin's friend, R&B recording star Johnny Gill, also supported the fledgling band.
 Later, Charlie Singleton, member of the hit pop/R&B band Cameo, produced demos for the group, which allowed Martin to record songs in Atlanta, Georgia.
 David Franklin, Richard Pryor's manager at the time, worked with Adrian Taylor on arranging recording sessions.
-The demos were presented to Epic Records, however, Kenny Lattimore's group, Mannequin was signed instead of the band Masquerade.
+The demos were presented to Epic Records, however, Kenny Lattimore's group, Maniquin was signed instead of the band Masquerade.

 Ruffhouse president Chris Schwartz, Inerge Barrett and attorney Kevon Glickmon were all present at the 1994 signing of Martin in Philadelphia, PA.
 The budget for the first album was $350,000.
 The budget was approved by Columbia Records President, Donny Ienner.
 Songwriter Marti Sharron and Danny Sembello, brother of Michael Sembello, wrote the track "Never Find Someone Like You".
 The song was also placed on the Bad Boys movie soundtrack and went on to sell over 1 million copies.

 Martin released his first album, It's Long Overdue in 1995, which peaked at No. 82 on the US Billboard R&B Albums chart.
 His first single, "Never Find Someone Like You" (which was also independently recorded by Backstreet Boys before) peaked at No. 53 on the Billboard Hot 100 and at No. 43 on the R&B Singles chart, and was included in the platinum-selling Bad Boys soundtrack.
 The album's second single, "Moment in Time" reached No. 103 on the R&B Singles chart.

 For the next decade, Martin stayed busy in the music industry producing, writing and releasing several solo albums, gaining him a large fan base throughout the world.
 His ballad, "Because of You", is still a major favorite in the US and Asia.

 Move to the Philippines

-In 2004, Martin came to the attention of EMI Philippines, who hired him as in-house producer in Manila, producing and writing for artists in the Philippines and Indonesia.
-He collaborated with Filipino singer Kyla on her albums Not Your Ordinary Girl and Beautiful Days, with Gloc 9 on his album Ako Si…, with Agnes Monica on her album Whaddup A.. '?!, and with Gary V., among others.
+In 2004, Martin came to the attention of EMI Philippines, who hired him as an in-house producer in Manila, producing and writing for artists in the Philippines and Indonesia.
+He collaborated with Filipino singer Kyla on her albums Not Your Ordinary Girl and Beautiful Days, with Gloc-9 on his album Ako Si…, with Agnes Monica on her album Whaddup A.. '?!, and with Gary V., among others.